 Bridges collectively refer to public and privately owned highway, railroad, and pedestrian bridges, viaducts, and culverts.

 Historic bridges are those listed on or eligible for listing on the National Register of Historic Places (NRHP).
 MoDOT is responsible for identifying and managing historic bridges associated with transportation projects.
-A brochure summarizing MoDOT's historic architectural research processes is available HERE.
+A brochure discussing Missouri's historic bridges can be downloaded from HERE.

 Missouri’s Historic Bridges